Updated: 3 days ago

 Aim: Building confidence whilst drawing landscapes in different compositions.

-Our previous session was about four main important elements we should consider first;
+Our previous session was about five main important elements we should consider first;

 Figure & Ground